 You find yourself in the job market, looking for a new employment opportunity.
 Now, you may be tempted to rush through the process.
 To start editing your resume, looking at job listings, and putting together a cover letter.
 Before you do this, pause.
 Think about what you truly want to do.
-If you’re wondering how to find your dream job, here is the answer.

 Only about a third of employees in the world feel engaged in their job.
 In other words, two-thirds of all employees are not in their dream jobs feeling fulfilled.
 This decreases not only the productivity levels but also one’s well-being.
 Therefore, it is crucial to first look within yourself before looking for your dream job.